-Not many homeowners believe in love at first sight when it comes to property, and there’s nothing wrong with that.
-This is because viewing a Manhattan residential estate is not something that should be taken lightly.
-You should be vigilant about the structure and make sure that you’ll be getting your money’s worth.
-You have to take in every single detail of the house and whether its condition is suited to your preferences.
+Not many investors believe in love at first sight when it comes to property, and there’s nothing wrong with that.
+This is because viewing a Manhattan real estate is not something that should be taken lightly.
+You should be vigilant about the structural components and make sure that you are getting your money’s worth.
+You have to take in every single detail of the property and determine whether its condition is suited to your preferences or investment appetite.

-For these reasons, you need to make a checklist of the things you should look out for when viewing a potential Manhattan residential estate.
+For these reasons, we’ve made a checklist of the things you should consider for when viewing a potential Manhattan residential or commercial property.
 Remember to pause and take a long hard look at the property to make sure that everything is what it seems.
-You don’t want to miss possible defects that will be a bother in the long run.
+You don’t want to miss possible defects that will turn into major obstacles in the long run.

-If you want to know the condition of the house’s plumbing, you need to look at the floors.
+If you want to determine any faults or damage to the condition of the property’s plumbing, you need to look at the floors.
 If there is unusual sagging or dipping near the bathroom, this means that this property will need some repairs.
 Take notice of this if you don’t want additional costs.

-Some people might not think too much about some cracks, but these actually indicate that there is movement and thus serious structural problems with the Manhattan residential estate.
-Although small drywall cracks shouldn’t give you a scare, those that are large and with discoloration may mean more serious issues.
+Some investors might not think too much about some cracks provided their intent to renovate the property, but these actually indicate that there is movement and thus serious structural problems with the property.
+Although small drywall cracks shouldn’t give you a scare, those that are large and with discoloration may be an indicator of more serious issues.

-When viewing a property, if you see, for instance, that there’s fresh paint, you can ask the reason for it.
-This is because there might be times when these kinds of fixes are used to cover up defects in the house.
-Determine if the location is suspicious such as it could be a coverup for termites or ant damage.
-That’s why the work was done.
-So, pay attention and look closely at even the smallest details.
+When viewing a property, if you see that there is fresh paint, you can ask the reason for it.
+This is because there may be times when these kinds of repairs are used to cover up defects in the house.
+Determine if the location is suspicious such as it could be a coverup for termites, wood rot or ant damage.
+So, pay attention and look closely at even the smallest details on your first and second inspections of the premise.

 4.)
-See if there’s water in the basement.
+Inspect for water residue in the basement.

-Keep an eye out for water in the basement, especially if it recently rained because if the basement looks dry, then all is well.
+Keep an eye out for water in the basement, especially if has recently rained.
+If the basement looks dry with no stains or old water markings, then all is well.
 However, if it appears damp, then it might cause you some problems in the future.
-You should be cautious about this to prevent bigger expenses.
+You should be cautious about this to prevent major unforeseen renovation expenses.

 It’s crucial for you to evaluate the roof for holes and whether it needs repairs.
-The Manhattan residential estate won’t be worth it if it will give you problems with roofing.
+The Manhattan property won’t be worth it if it will give you problems with roofing.
 You can ask how many years it was when the roof was installed and if there’s a warranty to back up the information.
-Checking the reliability of the roof won’t be easy for non-experts, which is why you can also ask for a follow-up opinion with an expert.
+Checking the reliability of the roof won’t be easy for non-experts, which is why you can also ask for an inspection with an expert.

-To make sure that everything is good with the property’s electricity and plumbing won’t be easy since it is not visible to the eye.
+Confirming the long term conditions of the property’s electricity and plumbing won’t be easy since these circuits are not visible to the eye.
 But, there are signs that can help you.
 You can look at the electrical boxes.
 You can also ask the homeowner about electricity shorts and other issues.
-If the system has not been replaced in a few decades, that’s already a huge warning sign to you that you should reconsider purchasing the real estate.
+If the system has not been replaced in a few decades, that’s already a huge warning sign to you that you should reconsider purchasing the property or consider the costs of repair in your offer.

-After viewing the property, if you are satisfied and have checked out every detail, then the work does not stop there.
-You also have to determine whether the property follows regulations and laws, such as if it does not violate building codes or whether it has a building permit.
+After viewing the property, if you are satisfied and have checked out every detail, then the work of due diligence begins.
+You should check for filed and completed permits to determine whether the property’s recent renovations follows regulations and laws.
+Review if the property does not violate building codes or if there are outstanding liens or inaccurate permit filings.
 You can check with your local building department and other agencies to make sure that your property comes out clear.

 November 11, 2020